Best wishes for the year ahead,

 Cooking with Green Tomatoes and Chilies from my garden.

-Today, it is the turn of green tomatoes to shine in my kitchen because I pulled out the last of my tomato plants.
+Today, my green tomatoes are the stars in my kitchen.
+I pulled out the last of my tomato plants and harvested all the tomatoes that have not had a chance to ripen.
 I look forward to this end of summer crop so I can make my favorite pickle from my childhood.
 It is simplicity itself.
-I hope this recipe is useful to all of you who have lots of green tomatoes on hand and are looking for new ways to use it up.
+I hope this recipe is useful to all of you looking for new ways to use them.
 Agreed, a few of the ingredients might not be available in a non Indian home.
 I am sure you have some Indian friends who’ll be more than happy to lend them to you.
 Or else they are readily available at Indian stores.

 Green Tomato Pickle